Sti2nd/sti2nd.github.io/_posts/2021-12-17-react-hook-form-nested.md

 );
 ```

 As seen above, the register method is passed down from the parent component to the child component (FormField), which will set it on the input ref.
-This doesn't work with react-hook-form version 7 because it requires one to apply spread to the register method[^1].
+This doesn't work with react-hook-form version 7 because it requires one to apply spread to the register method.

 One solution to make the above work in version 7 is to use schema validation.
 There a numerous schema libraries supported, see all of them in the [resolvers repository](https://github.com/react-hook-form/resolvers).
 I went with [zod](https://github.com/colinhacks/zod) because it is able to infer the form type from the schema.